• Home

 Clarabel James McNeilan

-This document is a single sheet of paper printed on both sides.
-The essay, "Does the Bible Teach the Equality of Men and Women?" was written by Mrs. Milton McNeilan (Clarabel James McNeilan), a member of the Congressional Union for Woman Suffrage, and State Organizer of the West Virginia Equal Suffrage Association, 1914-15.
+This broadside is a theological defense of women's equality written by suffrage organizer Mrs. Milton McNeilan (Clarabel James McNeilan), a member of the Congressional Union for Woman Suffrage, and State Organizer of the West Virginia Equal Suffrage Association, 1914-15.
+The leaflet directly confronts anti-suffrage arguments that used biblical scripture, particularly the writings of St. Paul, to assert the subjection and inequality of women.

 Excerpts: